StarRocks/starrocks/docker/docker-compose/README.md

       #- ./data/starrocks-be1/storage:/opt/starrocks/be/storage
 ```

-The comments in the above example defines the mount paths and volumes that FE and BE can acceess.
-You need to use the root user to deploy StarRocks with Docker.
-Therefore, you must delete the comments in the example if you use mount volumes to deploy StarRocks with mount volumes.
+The commented-out sections in the above example YAML file define the mount paths and volumes that FE and BE use to persist data.
+Note that root privilege is required to deploy StarRocks with Docker with persistent volume.

 ## Check cluster status